open-cluster-management/cert-manager-chart/stable/ibm-cert-manager/README.md

 # IBM-Cert-Manager
-* [IBM-Cert-Manager](github.com/jetstack/cert-manager) is an open source project that provides certificate management to services running on ICP.
+[IBM-Cert-Manager](github.com/jetstack/cert-manager) is an open source project that provides certificate management to services running on ICP.

 ## Introduction
-This chart is a Kubernetes addon to automate the management and issuance of TLS certificates from various issuing sources.
-It will ensure certificates are valid and up to date periodically, and attempt to renew certificates at an appropriate time before expiry.
+This chart is a Kubernetes [Addon](https://kubernetes.io/docs/concepts/cluster-administration/addons/) to automate the management and issuance of TLS certificates from various issuing sources.
+It will ensure certificates are valid and up to date periodically, and it will attempt to renew certificates at an appropriate time before expiry.

 ## Chart Details
 This chart deploys:
-* cert-manager master pods
+* cert-manager master pod

 ## Prerequisites
 * Kubernetes 1.7+